TekayaNidham/timeline-vlm/docs/dataset.md

 ## Precomputed Embeddings

-For convenience, precomputed embeddings for CLIP ViT-B/32 and EVA-CLIP-L-14-336 are included in `encodings/`.
+For convenience, precomputed embeddings for CLIP ViT-B/32 and EVA02-CLIP-L/14@336px are available in `encodings/` (auto-downloaded on first use).
 These enable all experiments without downloading the dataset or models.